stejsle1/semestralni_prace_PYT/docs/src/usage.rst

   instance = WaTor(..., age_fish=5, age_shark=10, energy_eat=3, energy_initial=0)

-This constructor set array of creatures or energies and set its constants for further use.
+This init set array of creatures or energies and set its constants for further use.
 Instance then has own global variables which are accessible by typing:

 .. code:: Python